danpeirce/support-r-sensor/readme.md

 ## Channels Added

-This branch differs from the master branch in that channels have been added to the support piece.
+Channels have been added to the support piece.

 * Two channels on top to insert hot glue into to hold the board down.
 * One channel on the bottom so that material can be added underneath if desired to add mass.